 4. Make Things Ahead of Time

 I don’t know about you, but sometimes when I get home from work I am ravenous (Like I’m going to eat my arm if I don’t get food in me now ravenous).
-My boyfriend likes to call this being ‘hangry’ (In case you have never felt the need for immediate food, Buzzfeed has a great article to understand my prospective).
+My boyfriend likes to call this being “hangry”.
 This is why we keep many snacks around the house to keep me patient while dinner cooks.

-Previously when I lived alone, and didn’t have someone to keep me from shoving the first thing I saw in my mouth, I would prepare ahead of time.
-Sometimes that meant having snacks, like carrots & hummus or cottage cheese, to eat while I cooked or having dinner ready when I got home, either by cooking the day before or in the slow-cooker during the day.
+Previously when I lived alone, and didn’t have someone to keep me from shoving the first thing I saw in my mouth, I would prepare food ahead of time.
+Sometimes that meant having snacks, like carrots & hummus or cottage cheese, to eat while I cooked.
+Or I would have dinner ready when I got home, either by cooking the day before or in the slow-cooker during the day.
 However it will work for you, I recommend doing it.
 No one wants to be hangry.
-Apparently it ‘isn’t attractive’.
+Apparently it “isn’t attractive”.

 5. Cheat Days are Good, But Try to Limit Eating Out

-So I’m here to tell you, eat the dang ice cream.
-Or whatever it is you’re craving.
-Just in small doses (Not the whole pint even if Ben & Jerry totally gets you).
-Because if you deprive yourself of something that you love, then you will wind up binging on it later.
-Just don’t do it all the time.
+So I’m here to tell you, eat the dang ice cream– Or whatever it is you’re craving.
+Just in small doses and not the whole pint.
 I suggest setting aside one or two days a week to go to dinner/drinks with friends or to splurge on that craving that you love.
 Your waistline and your wallet will thank you.

 *Note: If you read my disclaimer, I am not an expert.
 Please do your research and talk to a health adviser before making any life changes.